ken-nagata/ken-nagata/README.md

 - 🌱 I'm currently learning **Terraform, Kubernetes**

-- 💬 Ask me about **Dashboarding, Data Analysis, Feature Engineering, Data Extraction, Data Cleaning, Data Modelling, Machine Learning, BigQuery, SQL, Looker Studio, GCP, Airflow, dbt**
+- 💬 Ask me about **Dashboarding, Data Analysis, Data Modelling, Feature Engineering, ETL/ELT, BigQuery, SQL, Airflow, dbt, GCP**

 - 📫 How to reach me **ken.nagata93@gmail.com**

-- ⚡ Fun fact **I’m a consumer-tech nerd with an embarrassing number of Bluetooth earbuds, and I relax by diving into obscure history, economics, and the stories behind words from different languages.**
+- ⚡ Fun fact: **I’m a consumer-tech nerd with an embarrassing number of Bluetooth earbuds, and I relax by diving into obscure history, economics, and the stories behind words from different languages.**

-- 👨‍💻 All of my projects are available at **[https://troopl.com/knagata](https://troopl.com/knagata)**
+- 👨‍💻 You can find all my projects at **[https://troopl.com/knagata](https://troopl.com/knagata)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">